scottHankcheng/GeoMag/README.md

 ### Geo-200K Dataset

-We are preparing to release **Geo-200K**, our own large-scale synthetic dataset for video motion magnification.
+**Geo-200K** is a large-scale synthetic dataset for video motion magnification.
 This dataset contains 200K samples with diverse geometric transformations and will be made publicly available soon.

 ### Dataset Structure